Christian Bethancourt Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.96 team ERA that ranks 12th among all league pitching staffs.
+- The Mariners' 3.94 team ERA ranks 10th among all league pitching staffs.

-- The Mariners give up the fifth-fewest home runs in baseball (82 total, one per game).
+- The Mariners surrender the fifth-fewest home runs in baseball (83 total, one per game).

-- Kirby (6-7) takes the mound for the Mariners in his 16th start of the season.
-He's put together a 3.26 ERA in 94 2/3 innings pitched, with 79 strikeouts.
+- Castillo makes the start for the Mariners, his 17th of the season.
+He is 5-6 with a 2.86 ERA and 108 strikeouts through 94 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Baltimore Orioles, when the righty tossed 6 1/3 innings, surrendering two earned runs while allowing six hits.
+- In his last appearance on Tuesday against the Washington Nationals, the righty tossed seven innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.